Hundreds of Jews respond to John Kerry’s speech with West Bank solidarity tour

 The trip ended at the Western Wall, where Rabbi Shmuel Rabinovitch, who runs the holy site and has opposed the creation of an egalitarian prayer section there, greeted the participants.

-Shapse Jacob, 36, a modern Orthodox attorney and businessman from Manhattan, flew to Israel ahead of the tour, though he was planning to come anyway for his sister’s wedding.
+Shapse Jacob, 36, a modern Orthodox attorney and businessman from New York, flew to Israel ahead of the tour, though he was planning to come anyway for his sister’s wedding.
 Jacob said he was motivated by the “stab in the back” from Kerry and the U.N.
 Security Council.

 Jacob was always a big supporter of the Jewish state.
 But he said the tour, which was the first visit to the settlements he could remember, changed his thinking.
 Previously he had considered settlers a “little kooky” and said he was willing to listen to alternative views about Israel.
 But meeting Jewish residents of the West Bank showed him they were “just regular people going through the same things we all do.”
 Now Jacob said he is done trying to reason with Israel’s critics.